periode/thesis/seminaires/coding_literacies_annette_vee.md

 evolution: from storage to memory (von neumann's jump)

-the more human languages you know, the more you know about writing literacy, so the more programming languages you know, the better/more ideal it is
+the more human languages you know, the more you know about writing literacy, so the more programming languages you know, the better/more ideal it is [[table_of_contents#4 2 - the programming language ecosystems]]

 clean coding? don't think that everyone should go that route (messy writing is fine too)